chengchungchen/Deploy/README.md

 #Deploy Script
-These scirpt I use to Deploy my server.
+These scirpt I use to deploy my server.